What To Expect When 664 Does Beaumont

 Beaumont provides cots (brand new as of 2017) that are raised above the floor.
 You can put gear underneath.
 The cots have a canvas-like fabric, which is taught and rather stiff, so don’t expect a cushy mattress.
 Your sleeping bag provides all the cushioning, but they are comfortable enough to afford a good night’s sleep.

-We are in the White Oak campsite, which is very convenient to both the shower house and Beau-Mart (the camp store).
+We are in the Valley View campsite, which is very convenient to both the shower house and Beau-Mart (the camp store).
 Camp map.
+(In previous years were in the White Oak site; Valley View is the site right next door.)

 All campsites have a central pavilion containing picnic tables, and is generally the center of activity within the campsite.
 On the edge of camp there is a wash station.
 This is the source of water in camp, and in addition to a hose-style tap it has a sort of basin/spray arrangement useful for washing hands, brushing teeth, and rinsing out a cup.
 Note that this simply drains to the ground–it is not connected to plumbing.